RPG is not a Rocket Propelled Grenade

 RPG7 is the dogs bollocks, and I’m proud to call it my friend.

-EDIT MARCH 2014: Just in case you don’t know the correct name for this programming language – it really is called RPG4.
-RPG4 is a modern free form programming language, which is always evolving.
+EDIT MARCH 2014: According to some, the correct name for the RPG programming language – it really is called RPG/4.
+We all know that RPG ILE is a modern free form programming language, which is always evolving.
 At the current time, the latest iteration of RPG4 now includes freeformat ‘F’ and ‘D’ specs and is called RPG/4 Technology Release 7